+Fair Valu ie Measui rements at Repor ting Date U sing (in thous sands)

-Balances as of December 31, 2023 Fair Value Measurements at I Quoted Prices in Active Markets for Identical Assets/Liabilities (Level 1) Reporting Date Using (in tho Significant Other Observable Inputs (Level 2) usands) Significant Unobservable Inputs (Level 3)
+ances as of tember 31, 2023 Quoted Prices in Active Markets for Identical Assets/Liabilities (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3)

 Cash and cash equivalents:

-Money market funds \$ 18,256 \$ 18,256
+Money market funds \$ 18,256 \$ 18,256 \$ \$

-U.S. Treasuries \$ 94,523 \$ 94,523 \$ - \$ -
+U.S. Treasuries \$ 94,523 \$ 94,523 \$ \$

 Investment in equity securities:

 Equity securities \$ 16,489 \$ 16,489 \$ \$

 - n.
 OPERATING LEASES.
 The Company determines if an arrangement is a lease at inception.
-Operating leases are included in operating lease right-of-use (ROU) assets, other current liabilities, and operating lease liabilities on its consolidated balance sheets.
+Operating leases are included in operating lease right-of-use (ROU) assets, net, other current liabilities, and operating lease liabilities on its consolidated balance sheets.
 Operating lease ROU assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at commencement date.
 As the Company's lease does not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of future payments.
 The operating lease ROU asset also includes any lease payments made and excludes lease incentives and initial direct costs incurred.
 The Company's lease term includes options to extend or terminate the lease, however, these options are not considered in the lease term as the Company is not reasonably certain that it will exercise these options.
 Lease expense for minimum lease payments is recognized on a straight-line basis over the lease term.
 The Company has a lease agreement with lease and non-lease components, which are accounted for separately. - o.
 SHARE REPURCHASES.
 In March 2021, the Company's Board of Directors approved a share repurchase program that authorizes the repurchase of up to \$40 million of the Company's common stock.